Mastercard-Gateway/gateway-java-sample-code/README.md

 ## Disclaimer
 This software is intended for **TEST/REFERENCE** purposes **ONLY** and is not intended to be used in a production environment.

-PLEASE NOTE: **Heroku** is not affiliated with, maintained by or endorsed by Mastercard.
-The use of this code is at your own risk.